 National S’mores Day

-National S’mores Day is a day that is celebrated on August 10th as a way to honor the iconic campfire treat, the S’more.
-If you happen to not know what a S’more is, then allow us to introduce you to this tasty treat.
-A S’more is a traditional treat that consists of a chocolate bar and roasted marshmallows nestled between two graham crackers.
+National S’mores Day is a day celebrated on August 10th to honor the iconic campfire treat, the S’more.
+If you do not know what a S’more is, then allow us to introduce you to this tasty treat.
+A S’more is a traditional treat consisting of a chocolate bar and roasted marshmallows nestled between two graham crackers.

-It’s a campfire treat that’s been going strong for over 94+ years and it doesn’t look like its popularity is going to wane anytime soon.
-This holiday is celebrated all over the U.S., especially among the Boy Scouts and Girls Scouts of America—where this sweet treat originated.
-However, that doesn’t mean that we all can’t enjoy this holiday by eating some tasty S’mores.
+It’s a campfire treat that has been going strong for over 94 years, and it doesn’t look like its popularity will wane anytime soon.
+This holiday is celebrated all over the U.S., especially among the Boy Scouts and Girl Scouts of America — where this sweet treat originated.
+However, that doesn’t mean we can’t enjoy this holiday by eating some tasty S’mores.

-It’s been estimated that Americans purchase around 90-million pounds of marshmallows every year.
-While not all of those marshmallows are used to make s’mores, a fair number of them are.
-Approximately half of all of these marshmallows sold are used for s’mores.
-Now, that’s a lot of s’mores.
+It’s been estimated that Americans purchase around 90 million pounds of marshmallows every year.
+While not all those marshmallows are used to make S’mores, a fair number of them are.
+Approximately half of all these marshmallows sold are used for S’mores.
+Now, that’s a lot of S’mores.

-National S’mores Day is enjoyed by making a s’more and taking the time to enjoy it.
-This holiday can be certainly be celebrated at home but is likely a lot more fun when it’s observed around a roaring campfire.
+National S’mores Day is enjoyed by making a S’more and taking the time to enjoy it.
+This holiday can certainly be celebrated at home but is likely a lot more fun when it’s observed around a roaring campfire.

-After all, this treat is a campfire treat and this holiday’s placement in August makes it the perfect day to enjoy it.
-You can also spread the word about this holiday by taking a picture of your newly smelted S’more and posting it online using the hashtag #NationalSmoresDay.
+After all, this treat is a campfire treat, and this holiday’s placement in August makes it the perfect day to enjoy it.
+You can also spread the word about this holiday by taking a picture of your newly created S’more and posting it online using the hashtag #NationalSmoresDay.

 When is it?